-For backward compatibility, some of the low-level settings in model.sol are automatically generated when using Record Code.
+For backward compatibility, the low-level settings in model.sol can be automatically generated when using Record Code.
+This behavior is controlled by the Store complete solver history checkbox, available in the Settings window of the each Study node.

-The example below shows a somewhat more elaborate case of programing the study that would be applicable for the stationary heat transfer example shown earlier.
-The instructions below more closely resemble the output autogenerated by using the Record Code option.
+The example below shows a slightly more detailed approach to programming a study setup, based on the stationary heat transfer example shown earlier.
+These instructions more closely reflect the autogenerated output produced when Record Code is enabled and Store complete solver history is selected.

-First create instances of the Study node (with tag std1) and a Stationary study step subnode:
+First, create instances of the Study node (with tag std1) and a Stationary study step subnode: